-The first category consists of what I call national states, that is, those states that have a measure of economic and social development approaching that of the rest of the country.
-These states are at, or above, the national median in per capita income.
-They have a substantial, professional, and urbanized labor force.
+force.
 They are key states in the calculus of any presidential election, and prominent politicians from these states are listed as potential party nominees.
-Two or three cities in these states, and, in one case, a single city, can determine the outcome of any statewide political race.
-In sum, they are larger and more prosperous than their southern cousins and in some ways have more in common with the rest of the country than their neighbors.
-Four states make up this category: Virginia, Florida, Georgia, and Texas.
+Two or three cities in these states, and in the case of Georgia a single city, can determine the outcome of any statewide political race.
+In sum, they are larger and more prosperous than their traditional southern cousins and in some ways have more in common with the rest of the country than their neighbors.
+Five states make up this category: Virginia, Florida, Georgia, North Carolina, and Texas.

-These states have gained congressional seats after every census since 1980, and are also bellwether states for registering national trends.
-Their size makes them targets in any presidential campaign, and the four of them together contain over 57 percent of the total southern population.
+These states have gained congressional seats after every census since 1980; they are also bellwether states for registering national trends.
+Their size makes them targets in any presidential campaign, and the five of them together have nearly 70 percent of the total southern electoral vote.
 Texas has produced two recent presidents, and Florida decided the 2000 election.
 Both Texas and Florida have a sizable Hispanic population to complement a relatively low proportion of blacks.
-Georgia's economy is carried by the city of Atlanta, while Virginia lives on federal dollars and technology-based industries in an urban crescent that stretches from the Washington, D.C., suburbs, through Richmond to the military installations in the Hampton Roads/Norfolk/Virginia Beach area.
+Georgia's economy is carried by the city of Atlanta, while Virginia lives on federal dollars and technology-based industries in an urban crescent that stretches from the Washington suburbs, through Richmond, to the military installations in the Hampton Roads/Norfolk/Virginia Beach area.
+North Carolina has a similar crescent and a military installation on the coast.
+It was predicted by V. O. Key to be a state with the possibility of breaking out of the southern mold of one-party competition and stagnant economic growth.
+It achieved both by the millennium.
 Subregions in these states differ.
 The noncoast part of the Florida panhandle and south Georgia are far from national, and rural Texas is a throwback to the frontier.
-Yet these states are national because they have dominant cities, are more similar to each other, and collectively are quite different from other states in the South.
+Both North Carolina and Virginia have areas that could fit in any traditional southern state.
+Yet these states are national because they have dominant cities, are similar to each other in national outlook, and collectively are quite different from other states in the South.

-The second category contains two states that have moved from the economic backwaters, and are well on their way to achieving national status.
-They have produced presidential candidates, and attract national media attention, but are still below the national average in per capita income and have pockets of poverty that are more reminiscent of Great Depression poverty than twenty-first century affluence.
+The second category has been enlarged from the first edition of this book to accommodate three states that have moved from the economic backwaters, and are well on their way to achieving national status.
+Two have produced presidential candidates and attract national media attention, but are still below the national average in some familiar national rankings.
+Each has pockets of poverty that are more reminiscent of the Great Depression poverty than any twenty-first century affluence.